joeyshi12/json-schema-converter/README.md

 ![pytest.yml](https://github.com/joeyshi12/json-data-type-transcompiler/actions/workflows/pytest.yml/badge.svg)

-A transcompiler from JSON to a programming language by inferring types from the JSON values.
+CLI tool for transpiling JSON into a programming language data model.

 A web interface for using this library is provided at <a href="https://devtools.joeyshi.xyz/jdtt">devtools.joeyshi.xyz/jdtt</a>